dhh1128/intent/docs/spec/hypertext.md

 ## Interjections

 An interjection is a way of managing linked content where it is convenient to create and maintain it, but displaying it somewhere else.
-Interjections are intent's way of dealing with things like footnotes, endnotes, callouts, and similar collateral.
+Interjections are intent's way of dealing with things like footnotes, endnotes, callouts, and similar assets.
 In an editor, iterjections are defined inline: inside, next to, or near the content they enhance, in an editor.
 However, they may be rendered in an entirely different place, such as a footer, an appendix, etc.

 An interjection may have one or more __display points__ where its content or some subset or transformation thereof is rendered.